-Both IAMZ and UdL hold the Erasmus University Charter and are active in European student mobility programmes.
+Both IAMZ and UdL hold the Erasmus University Charter and are active in student mobility programmes.

 Spanish language courses

 IAMZ organizes in collaboration with the Language Service of the University of Zaragoza an intensive Spanish language course that takes place from early July until the end of September.
 At the end of the course, students receive a certificate of knowledge of Spanish language issued by this Language Service based on levels equivalent to those laid down in the Common European Framework of Reference for Languages (CEFR).
-All students admitted to the Master who have no knowledge of Spanish must complete this mandatory course.
+For information about the students that must follow the Spanish language course please refer to the section "Access, admission and scholarships".
 Classes take place from Monday to Friday.

 In the second part of the Master students carry out the Practicum and Master’s final work (Master Thesis) in institutions (universities, research centres and companies) that collaborate with the organizing institutions in this part of the programme.
 This flexibility provides the training offer with greater plurality and strengthens the links between institutions that develop their professional and research activity in this field.
 It also means greater diversity in terms of the topics for the students to complete their specialized training.
 For more information, please refer to the heading Master’s final work (Master Thesis) under the section General information on the Master and the information corresponding to Units 11 and 12 in the section Syllabus and Study guide.